The Religious Foundation of Ancient Egyptian Festivals

 When they arrived in the king’s position, he would cut the first sheaf of grain ceremonially to represent his relationship to the gods, the land, and the people, and then sacrifice the grain to the deity.
 The statue is brought to the king, who would ceremoniously cut the first sheaf of grain, symbolizing his connection between the gods, the land, and the people.
 He would then lead the people in offering the grain to the gods.

 In the expectations of a happy reign that would bring fertility to the country and people, the celebration honored both the monarch and the deity.
-The Min festival is celebrated to mark the fertility of the land, honor the king, and pray that his reign continues to be a happy and productive one.
+The Min festival was to mark the fertility of the land, honor the king, and pray that his reign continues to be a happy and productive one.

 Thoth’s Role in Ancient Egyptian Beliefs